 - Eventually forget the names of family members and everyday objects.

 - Have trouble finding the right words for objects, expressing thoughts or taking part in conversations.

 Alzheimer's disease causes difficulty concentrating and thinking, especially about abstract concepts such as numbers.

-Multitasking is especially difficult, and it may be challenging to manage finances, balance checkbooks and pay bills on time.
-These difficulties may progress to an inability to recognize and deal with numbers.
+Doing more than one task at once is especially difficult.
+It may be challenging to manage finances, balance checkbooks and pay bills on time.
+Eventually, a person with Alzheimer's disease may be unable to recognize and deal with numbers.

 Making judgments and decisions

-The ability to make reasonable decisions and judgments in everyday situations will decline.
-For example, a person may make poor or uncharacteristic choices in social interactions or wear clothes that are inappropriate for the weather.
-It may be more difficult to respond effectively to everyday problems, such as food burning on the stove or unexpected driving situations.
+Alzheimer's disease causes a decline in the ability to make sensible decisions and judgments in everyday situations.
+For example, a person may make poor choices in social settings or wear clothes for the wrong type of weather.
+It may become harder for someone to respond to everyday problems.
+For example, the person may not know how to handle food burning on the stove or decisions when driving.

 Planning and performing familiar tasks

 Routine activities that require completing steps in order become a struggle.
 This may include planning and cooking a meal or playing a favorite game.
 Eventually, people with advanced Alzheimer's disease forget how to do basic tasks such as dressing and bathing.